lencap/lux/README.md

 ```

 ## Configuration
 Once the system is running, go to your domain http://code.mydomain.com, click _Sign In_ and do the final system configuration.
 Also, the Traefik Dashboard should be available at http://traefik.mydomain.com.
-Both should switch to HTTPS using SSL certs provided by LE.
+Both should switch from HTTP to HTTPS using SSL certs provided by LetsEncrypt.

 ## SSH
 The web UI access is easy enough via the browser, but the more popular SSH access should also be available using user `git`, on your domain `code.mydomain.com`, and over port `22`.
 To simplify this access, it's easier to update your `$HOME/.ssh/config` file with a stanza such as this: